Northern Pacific class S-10: Retirement

 First to leave the roster was 329, scrapped at Brainerd, Minnesota in January 1929.
 More followed in 1930–1933, leaving only 321 and 328.
 These were kept for the branch lines from White Bear Lake, Minnesota to Stillwater, Minnesota, Wyoming, Minnesota to Taylors Falls, Minnesota, and Rush City, Minnesota to Grantsburg, Wisconsin.
 The primary reason was that the light 56-pound rail and the bridge, NP's oldest, over the St. Croix River on the Grantsburg branch could not support heavier locomotives.
 NP 321 was set to scrap at Brainerd in 1946.
 The Local operating on the Grantsburg Branch, from Rush City, was known as the "Blueberry Special."

 NP 328 pulled the last train to Taylors Falls on June 30, 1948.

 Preservation

 NP 328 was sold to the Minnesota Railfans Association in August 1950, and displayed in a Stillwater, Minnesota city park.
 In 1976 she was leased by the Minnesota Transportation Museum for restoration, and operated from 1981 until 2001.
-Today she is exhibited at the Jackson Street Roundhouse.
+Today it is exhibited at the Jackson Street Roundhouse.